evanwills/file-upload-viewer/README_attributes.md

 |------------|-------------|---------|---------------------|
 | _optional_ | _{boolean}_ | `FALSE` | `props.selectFirst` |

-Whetherornot to show the empty UI screen orget the userto select files without showing the empty UI screen.
+Whether or not to show the empty UI screen orget the user to select files without showing the empty UI screen.

+By default, the user is shown the [`empty`](README.md#empty) state view before they're are asked to select files.
+By including the attribute `select-first`, the user enter the system's file selection user interface and asked to select files.